South Carolina Licensing Overview for Manicurists and Nail Technicians

 To be eligible for licensure you will need to be at least 16 years of age with at least a 10th grade education.

-Once you complete your manicurist school it will issue proof of your graduation in the form of a Nail Technician Training Affidavit.
+Once you complete your manicurist school it will issue a Nail Technician Training Affidavit.
 This will be used later when you apply for your nail technician exams.

 What’s the state licensing site for manicurists and nail technicians?